cits5501/cits5501.github.io/src/faq.md

 For **"long answer"**{ class="hi-pri" } questions in **quizzes, tests or exams**{ class="hi-pri" }:

-: If the question is ambiguous, or you believe it contains an error, or requires you to make assumptions in order to answer it: then you may make reasonable assumptions in order to answer it.
+: If the question is ambiguous, or you believe it contains an error or requires you to make assumptions in order to answer it, then you may make whatever reasonable assumptions are required in order to answer it.

+  Ensure you document these assumptions in your answer.

 For **"short answer"**{ class="hi-pri" } questions in **quizzes, tests or exams**{ class="hi-pri" }: